top of page

 • Indonesian citizens;

-• foreigners domiciled in Indonesia;
+• foreign citizens who are domiciled in Indonesia;

 • foreign legal entities that have representatives in Indonesia.